niro1987/SAP-Commissions-Pytest/README.md

 ## Usage

 1. Place your ODI files in the `source` directory.
+[Added Samples in Source folder - Delete and replace with your files]
+2. Currently TXSTA and TXTA is available for Unit Testing.
+To add other file types..
+Go to fixtures\headers folder with adding your file types and custom file types
-2. Run tests.
+3. Run tests.

     ```bash
     python -m pytest